-CARB staff will conduct an independent assessment of Incremental Progress using the alternative method described below if either of the following occur:
+CARB staff will conduct an independent assessment of Incremental Progress using the alternative method described below if any of the following occur:

-- CARB staff recognize a modeling approach will not always work for every MPO because of the continuing need to update modeling platforms and forecasts.
-An MPO has significantly updated or upgraded its travel demand model, or some other aspect of its modeling has substantially changed in a manner that will not allow the MPO to report an apples-to-apples comparison of the proposed RTP/SCS to the previously-submitted RTP/SCS. - Availability of MPO resources (e.g., staffing, funding, and schedule), datasets, and other related information about strategies place an undue burden on MPO resources. - In the case where a direct model-to-model comparison between the proposed RTP/SCS and the previously-submitted RTP/SCS is not possible, or if the MPO does not report its incremental progress for any reason, CARB staff will conduct this alternative Incremental Progress assessment.
-The alternative analysis will compare the year 2035 land use and transportation system characteristics data submitted by the MPOs with those obtained from previously-submitted RTPs/SCSs (including data submittals) to determine the incremental progress in those strategies.
-As part of the alternative analysis, CARB staff will look to see whether MPOs are increasing net regional average density, share of multi-family housing, transit frequency and service, and miles of bike infrastructure, as well as demonstrating the improved key actions and investments necessary to accomplish the strategies.
-MPOs that are meeting these metrics would be considered as making suitable incremental progress on strategies under the alternative Incremental Progress analysis.
-CARB staff will also compare the performance indicators for year 2035 with those obtained from previously-submitted RTPs/SCSs to verify whether the progress of MPO strategies are translating to VMT and GHG emission reductions across plans.
+- CARB staff recognize a modeling approach for the Incremental Progress component may not be feasible for an MPO because the need to continually update modeling platforms and forecasts, which may not allow the MPO to report an apples-to-apples comparison of the proposed RTP/SCS to the previously submitted RTP/SCS. - Availability of MPO resources (e.g., staffing, funding, and schedule), datasets, and other related information about strategies place an undue burden on MPO resources. - In the case where a direct model-to-model comparison between the proposed RTP/ SCS and the previously submitted RTP/SCS is not possible, or if the MPO does not report its incremental progress for any reason, CARB staff will conduct this alternative Incremental Progress assessment.
+The alternative analysis will compare the year 2035 land use and transportation system characteristics data submitted by the MPOs with those obtained from previously submitted RTPs/SCSs (including data submittals) to determine the incremental progress in those strategies.
+As part of the alternative analysis, CARB staff will assess whether MPOs are increasing net regional average density, share of multi-family housing, transit frequency and service, and miles of bike infrastructure, as well as demonstrating the improved key actions and investments necessary to accomplish the strategies.
+MPOs meeting these metrics would be considered as making suitable incremental progress on strategies under the alternative Incremental Progress analysis.
+CARB staff will also compare the performance indicators for year 2035 with those obtained from previously submitted RTPs/SCSs to verify whether the progress of MPO strategies are translating to VMT and GHG emission reductions across plans.